gardener/network-problem-detector/README.md

    The pod needs `NET_ADMIN` capabilities to be allowed to perform pings.

-5. `discoverMDNS [--period <duration>] [--scale-period]`

-   Runs a mDNS service discovery.
-As a precondition the daemon set for the host network must be configured with `startMDNSServer: true`.
-In this case, a mDNS server is running on node port `5353` and is provided a service for its GRPC server.
-These services can be discovered with mDNS (UDP broadcast) if there are no network components like routers or firewalls between zones.

 ### Jobs as defined in the default configuration for the **host network**

 #### Job ID `https-n2api-ext`

 HTTPS Get check from all pods of the daemon set of the host network to the external address of the Kube API server.

-#### Job ID `mdns-n2n`

-mDNS UDP broadcast discovery of the other nodes from all pods of the daemon set of the node.

 #### Job ID `nslookup-n`